 Brandywine Heights wins District 3 Class 2A softball title

-Brandywine Heights pulled out a nail-bitter against Delone Catholic 2-0 at Seaber Stadium at Millersville University on Tuesday.
+Brandywine Heights pushed across just enough runs to win a nail-bitter over Delone Catholic on Tuesday and capture the District 3 Class 2A softball title.

+The second-seeded Bullets beat the Squires 2-0 at Seaber Stadium at Millersville University.

-In a game where neither team could get the bats going like they wanted, the second-seeded Bullets (11-11) put together two quality innings to edge out the top-seeded Squires (13-8).
+Both teams struggled at the plate, but the second-seeded Bullets (11-11) put together two quality innings to edge out the top-seeded Squires (13-8).

 “We knew this was going to be a dog fight,” Bullets coach Don Roach said.
 “Every pitch is going to matter.
 That is a good quality team.
 I’d like to see us hit more but I’m going to give credit to their pitcher, she was tough.”

-To begin the game the Bullets went three up and three down as Delone Catholic’s Emma Wilson was throwing heat.
-She went on to strike out 15 batters on the day.
+The Bullets went down in order in the first inning as Delone Catholic’s Emma Wilson was throwing heat.
+She struck out 15 in the game.

 Each team could not get anything going through the first three innings.
-It wasn’t until the fourth, the Bullets saw an opportunity to get on the scoreboard.
+It wasn’t until the fourth that the Bullets had an opportunity to get on the scoreboard.

 Christina Schuster laid down a bunt to get on first and then stole second.

 That is when Stufflet made her impact on the offensive side.
-With one out, she rocked an RBI double to right field which proved to be the game-winner in the end.
+With one out, she rocked an RBI double to right field which proved to be the game-winner.

-“I was looking for one specific pitch,” Stufflet said on that at-bat.
+“I was looking for one specific pitch,” Stufflet said.
 “I knew she threw mostly outside and away.
 So, I stepped into the batter’s box, crowded the plate a little bit, and I knew what pitch I was looking for.
 I was able to connect to get a really good hit off the bat.”

 Wilson got back on track striking out seven of the next nine batters going into the seventh inning.